-- 2.2.1 As a minimum, the following questions shall be addressed when assessing introduction of a new LDPS: - a) Does the existing line-speed use the most efficient speed profile for operational requirements? - b) Does the infrastructure condition permit a higher line speed? - c) Is the higher line speed within the current track category? - d) Are any increased costs justified by the benefits? - e) Is there scope to improve energy performance or reduce carbon emissions and air pollution? - f) Does use of an LDPS improve the balance of costs and benefits?
+- 2.2.1 As a minimum, the following factors shall be included in the assessment of any introduction of a new LDPS: - a) Does the existing line-speed use the most efficient speed profile for operational requirements? - b) Does the infrastructure condition permit a higher line speed? - c) Is the higher line speed within the current track category? - d) Are any increased costs justified by the business benefits? - e) Is there scope to improve energy performance or reduce carbon emissions and air pollution? - f) Does use of an LDPS improve the balance of costs and benefits?